-Adult System of Care:
+Adult/ Older Adult System of Care:

-In conjunction with new State and Federal mandates to show program effectiveness and client progress in rehabilitation and recovery, the MHP has extended the Client Outcomes tracking to almost all Outpatient and Case Management programs.
+In conjunction with new State and Federal mandates to show program effectiveness and client progress in rehabilitation and recovery, the BHP has extended the Client Outcomes tracking to almost all Outpatient and Case Management programs.
 If you think client outcomes tracking may not be feasible due to the special nature of your program, please contact your System of Care Monitor (COR, RPC) to discuss a possible exemption.

-New outcome measures were chosen in June-2009 to better reflect the recovery orientation of the MHP.
-A provider advisory group, the Health Services Research Center (HSRC), and Mental Health Administration worked together for two years to select and pilot tools to make the most appropriate choice for the San Diego MHP.
+New outcome measures were chosen in June 2009 to better reflect the recovery orientation of the BHP.
+A provider advisory group, the Health Services Research Center (HSRC), and Mental Health Administration worked together for two years to select and pilot tools to make the most appropriate choice for the San Diego BHP.
 Beginning in July 2009, HSRC brought the new measures to each provider.
 After an on-site provider staff training, each organization implemented the new measures.

-In determining what indicators to select as part of the performance measurement system, San Diego County A/OAMH continued to use the following criteria: meaningfulness, applicability, availability, compatibility with California programs and priorities, and ease of use.
+In determining what indicators to select as part of the performance measurement system, San Diego County Adult/Older Adult Behavioral Health continued to use the following criteria: meaningfulness, applicability, availability, compatibility with California programs and priorities, and ease of use.

-The A/OA outcomes measures include the Milestones of Recovery Scale (MORS).
+The Adult/Older Adult outcomes include the Milestones of Recovery Scale (MORS).
 MORS is an evaluation tool used to assess clinician perception of a client's current degree of recovery.
 Level of Care Utilization System (LOCUS).
-LOCUS is a short assessment of client current level of care needs.
+LOCUS is a short assessment of client's current level of care needs.
 Recovery Markers Questionnaire (RMQ).
 RMQ is used to assess personal recovery of the client from the perspective of the client.
 Illness Management and Recovery (IMR).
 IMR is a 15-item assessment addressing differing aspects of the client's illness management and recovery from the perspective of the clinician.

 Section N details the system-wide outcome measures.
 Additional performance requirements are described in that section.
-The outcomes measures manual is available on the Optum website at: https://www.optumsandiego.com Go to "Organizational Providers" "County Staff & Providers" then the "Manuals" tab.
+The Outcomes Measures Manual is available on the Optum website> SMH & DMC-ODS Health Plans > Manuals

-Child, Youth and Family System of Care:
+Child, Youth and Family System of Care

 In November 2017, the California Department of Health Care Services selected new statewide outcome measures for Children's Mental Health programs.
-These measures include the Child and Adolescent Needs and Strengths (CANS) and the Pediatric Symptom Checklist (PSC and PSC-Y).).
+These measures include the Child and Adolescent Needs and Strengths (CANS) and the Pediatric Symptom Checklist (PSC).
 The State's primary purpose for the data obtained from the functional assessment tools is for quality improvement efforts.
-Section N details the system-wide outcome measures.
-Additional performance requirements are described in that section.
-The outcomes measures and data entry trainings are available on the CASRC website: